holonym-foundation/jobs/jobs/ProdAnal.md

 We are a small, entirely remote team.
 We have a lot of fun building and innovating in the always-exciting web3 world.
 There is a fair amount of learning on-the-job since we operate in new cutting-edge areas.

 ## Job description
-As a cryptoengineer at Holonym Foundation, your tasks will involve
+As a Product Analyst at Holonym Foundation, your tasks will involve
 - segmenting users
 - analyzing errors on specific pages
 - on-chain analytics